-The Hematology/Oncology Fellowship Program at Mayo Clinic in Jacksonville consists of:
+The three-year Hematology/Oncology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, consists of:

-- Five months of electives and subspecialty rotations in the following areas:
+- 5 months of electives and subspecialty rotations in:

 - Radiation oncology

 The initial months of your fellowship include rotations in core areas such as ambulatory clinics, inpatient service or subspecialty rotations.

 Experience in bone marrow transplantation, both allogeneic and autologous, is available throughout the three-year fellowship as an integral part of the clinical rotations.

 Elective rotations may be completed at Mayo Clinic's campuses in Rochester, Minnesota, or Phoenix/Scottsdale, Arizona, to fulfill a specific educational need.

 This is a typical rotation schedule for the Hematology/Oncology Fellowship:

 |Shadowing at beginning of fellowship